Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 Loaders for Custom Knowledge Graphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Functions to load custom knowledge graphs from disk.
-These functions load the data from the specified files and store as a numpy array.
-Users can use these loaders to load data when their datasets are small in size (approx 1M entities and millions of triples), as long as it can fit in the memory.
-In case the dataset is big and doesnt load in memory, the users can use ``GraphDataLoader`` class discussed on this page under advanced topics section.
+These are functions to load custom knowledge graphs from disk.
+They load the data from the specified files and store it as a numpy array.
+These loaders are recommended when the datasets to load are small in size (approx 1M entities and millions of triples), i.e., as long as they can be stored in memory.
+In case the dataset is too big to fit in memory, use the ``GraphDataLoader`` class instead (see the `Advanced Topics` section).

 .. autosummary::
     :toctree: